Brandin Cooks Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 - In his three matchups against the Titans, Cooks' 88.7 receiving yards average is 21.2 more than his over/under for Sunday's game (67.5).

-- Cooks, in three matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- Cooks has caught a touchdown pass versus the Titans twice, and had multiple TDs in one of those games.

 - Note: Cooks' stats vs. Titans date back to 2016.

-- The 287.1 passing yards the Titans give up per game makes them the NFL's 27th-ranked pass defense this season.
+- The 287.1 yards per game the Titans are giving up through the air makes them the NFL's 27th-ranked pass defense.

-- The Titans have conceded 18 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.
+- The Titans have surrendered 18 touchdowns through the air (1.8 per game).
+They are 26th in the league in that category.

 Recent Performances

-- Against the Dolphins in Week 9, Cooks was targeted 14 times and racked up 56 yards on six receptions.
+- In his Week 9 outing against the Dolphins, Cooks was targeted 14 times, totaling 56 yards on six receptions.

-- Cooks' stat line over his last three outings shows 17 catches for 160 yards and one touchdown.
-He put up 53.3 receiving yards per game and was targeted 27 times.
+- In his last three games, Cooks has caught 17 passes on 27 targets for 160 yards and one touchdown, averaging 53.3 yards per game.

 Cooks' Houston Teammates